 Market Acceleration: Expanding Education, Stimulating Innovation

-NREL's extensive market acceleration work, programs for developing the next generation workforce, and international hydropower studies, helps move hydropower development forward.
+NREL's extensive market acceleration work, programs for developing the next-generation workforce, and international hydropower studies help move hydropower development forward.

 Pathways to Commercialization

 The hydropower prize portfolio, led by NREL, aims to engage the innovator community on a range of new solutions for hydropower development, including standard and modular hydropower components as well as utilization of advanced manufacturing for hydropower.

 The goal of every prize is to catalyze new solutions, designs, and strategies that help accelerate pumped storage hydropower and hydropower development.
 NREL leads and actively collaborates with competitors and other national laboratories to help the development of ideas into viable business concepts.
 The NREL-led hydropower prize portfolio is expanding and includes the following challenges.